solita/solita.github.com/_posts/2016-05-12-Developers-love-spaces.md

 ## Conclusion

-So: We do a lot with Java and Angular, and would currently love to do more with Clojure and React/Reagent.
-It also seems we're pretty modest - only 16% of devs believe their skills put them to the best quarter of coders - majority thinks they are in the second best quarters.
+We do a lot with Java and Angular, and would currently love to do more with Clojure and React/Reagent.
+It also seems we're pretty modest - only 16% of devs consider themselves as the best coders in Solita - the majority thinks they are in the second best quarter.

 ![Devs mad skills?](/img/devs-love-spaces/skills.png)